-Semester exercise 2024/2025 - Vignette- Groups FBOptogenetics project
+Semester exercise 2024/2025 - Vignette- Groups FB

 Closed-Loop optogenetically activated control system for

 dopaminergic neurons

 Optogenetics is a potent experimental technique that enables precise control over the activity of specific neuronal cells within the brain.
 It involves the introduction of specialized light-sensitive photoreceptors into targeted cells, rendering them photosensitive and amenable to external manipulation through light exposure.
 Notably, light-gated ion channels known as opsins, such as channelrhodopsins (ChR2), are delivered into these cells via various methods, including viral vectors or genetic modifications.
 Opsins respond to specific wavelengths of light by either opening or closing, allowing researchers to modulate neuronal excitation and/or inhibition effectively.